KonuTech/gfk_ml_ops_data_analyst/README.md

 >
 > ![image info](./docs/images/pandas_profiler/pandas_profiler_alerts.jpg)
 >
-> The high cardinality of [retailer_id] and [brand_id] might encourage to ask: is model prone to the phenomenon of 'data leakage'?
+> The high cardinality of [retailer_id] and [brand_id] columns might encourage to ask: is the model prone to the phenomenon of 'data leakage'?

 > The correlation matrix indicates a strong correlation between [prod_gr_id] and [country_id_n].
 Seems like product
 > groups have also a geographical meaning, including differences in customer preferences.